 SHRR 40-040.
 COMPUTATION OF TIME

-(1) In computing any period of time prescribed or allowed by these rules, by order of the Director, or by the Seattle Civil Rights Ordinances the last day of the period so computed shall be included unless it is a Saturday, Sunday or legal holiday officially recognized by the City of Seattle.
+(1) In computing any period of time prescribed or allowed by these rules, by order of the Director, Division Director or the Seattle Civil Rights or Labor Standards Ordinances, the last day of the period so computed shall be included unless it is a Saturday, Sunday or legal holiday officially recognized by the City of Seattle.
 In that event the period runs until the end of the next day that is not a Saturday, Sunday or legal holiday officially recognized by the City.

 SHRR 40-045.
 SERVICE AND FILING OF PAPERS